monsoonmaelstrom/book2/book2.md

 ----

-We’re all back in the same clearing as a few days ago, waiting for her to show up.
+We’re all back in the same clearing as a couple of days ago, waiting for her to show up.
 Davy and I have distanced ourselves from the others.
 There’s no reason to draw her attention to anyone else.
 So we stand alone, waiting for the axe to fall, as the others talk among themselves.

 She walks into the clearing about fifteen minutes after the rest of us showed up.
 “Oh good.
 Hazel and Davy, have decided to join us today.”